nasa-petal/biomimicry-binary-classifier/README.md

  * [Contact](#contact)

 ## Overview
-The aim of this project is to utilize SciBERT to identify biomimicry papers in the scientific literature.
+The aim of this project is to utilize SciBERT to identify biomimicry papers in the scientific literature using binary classification (Y/N).

 ## Files
 ```binary_labeler_scibert_new.py``` main file to train SciBERT on biomimicry papers.